tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 :  The AEAD-encrypted form of the serialized DTLSInnerPlaintext structure.

 Other fields are defined in RFC 6347.
-Note that this specification does not make use of the DTLSCompressed structure since the use of compression has been discouraged.
+Note that this specification does not make use of the DTLSCompressed structure.

 In addition, the CID value is included in the MAC calculation for the DTLS record as shown below.
 The MAC algorithm described in Section